carvel-dev/carvel/site/content/kapp-controller/docs/develop/private-registry-auth.md

 ## kapp-controller CRs and placeholder secrets

-As of kapp-controller v0.24.0+, PackageRepository and PackageInstall CRs automatically create placeholder secrets for `image` and `imgpkgBunle` fetch types, if no explicit `secretRef.name` is provided.
+As of kapp-controller v0.24.0+, PackageRepository and PackageInstall CRs automatically create placeholder secrets for `image` and `imgpkgBundle` fetch types, if no explicit `secretRef.name` is provided.
 (These placeholder secrets are named as `<resource-name>-fetch-<i>`.)
 If secretgen-controller is present on the cluster, these secrets will be populated with combined registry credentials; otherwise, they will remain empty.

 ## Package authoring and placeholder secrets